 Awards & Recognitions!

-Miss Mina was a finalist for a Golden Pastie Award at the 2012 New York Burlesque Festival and was named one of Boston's 16 best dance instructors for 2012 by Rate Your Burn.
+Miss Mina was a finalist for Golden Pastie Awards at the 2022 and 2012 New York Burlesque Festivals and was named one of Boston's 16 best dance instructors in 2012 by Rate Your Burn.
 The Boston Academy of Burlesque Education has been a nominee for Best Dance Classes on The Boston A-List every year since 2013.

 - Finalist for Best Theatre Group: The Boston A-List 2013-2017